Lightning-AI/pytorch-lightning/docs/source/visualize_experiments/logging_advanced.rst

 Customize self.log
 ******************

-The :meth:`~pytorch_lightning.core.lightning.LightningModule.log` offers many configurations to customize its behavior
+The LightningModule *self.log* method offers many configurations to customize its behavior.

 ----